Complex-valued Iris Recognition Network

 \textbf{Stage 3: Dense Block} consists of a number of complex-valued convolutional layers with dense connectivity.
-The dense connectivity within layers in these blocks enables modelling complicated relationship within the complex-valued feature maps.
+The dense connectivity within layers in these blocks enables the modeling of complicated relationships within the complex-valued feature maps.
 The real-valued dense blocks have been shown to be very effective in encoding visual details in the large-scale visual tasks \cite{DenseNet}.
-Our dense blocks are specifically equipped with the complex-valued operations as discussed in Section~\ref{sec:complexoperations}.
+Our dense blocks are specifically equipped with the complex-valued operations which will be discussed in Section~\ref{sec:complexoperations}.

-A dense block is illustrated in Figure~\ref{fig:denseblock}.
+A dense block is illustrated in Fig.~\ref{fig:denseblock}.
 There are $N$ layers in each dense block.
 Each layer $x_i$ is fed through a combination of network operations as a function, $H_{i+1}$, to generate the next layer $x_{i+1}$.
 Six network operations are performed between layers: $BN - ReLU - CONV (1\times1) - BN - ReLU - CONV (3\times3),$ where, BN stands for complex-valued Batch Normalization, ReLU stands for complex-valued Rectified Linear Unit, and CONV stands for complex-valued Convolution.
 These operations will be discussed in Section~\ref{sec:complexoperations}.
 The dense connectivity is shown as the $l^{th}$ layer receives the feature maps of all preceding layers, $x_0,...,x_{l-1}$, as input, \emph{i.e.,}